Semisimple coadjoint orbits and cotangent bundles: Introduction

-Our main technical result is: \begin{proposition} Let $G$ be a connected, non-compact semisimple Lie group with finite center, let $G=KAN$ be any fixed Iwasawa decomposition and let $H\in \mathrm{Cl}(\aa^+)$.
-Then for any $g\in G$ the submanifold is the graph of the exterior differential of $-F_{g,H}\in C^\infty(\mathrm{Ad}(K)_H)$. \end{proposition}
+Our main technical result establishes the following relation between the horospherical projection and the KKS symplectic structure of real hyperbolic orbits: \begin{proposition} Let $G$ be a connected, non-compact semisimple Lie group with finite center, let $G=KAN$ be any fixed Iwasawa decomposition and let $H\in \mathrm{Cl}(\aa^+)$.
+Then for any $g\in G$ the submanifold is the graph of the exterior differential of $-\Theta_{g^{-1}}^*F_{g,H}\in C^\infty(\mathrm{Ad}(K)_H)$, where $\Theta_g$ is the diffeomorphism on $\mathrm{Ad}(K)_H$ induced by the action of $g$ on $\mathrm{Ad}(G)_H$ (which preserves the ruling). \end{proposition}

-Proposition \ref{pro:pro} completes the description of the `horizontal Lagrangians'.
+Proposition \ref{pro:pro} completes the description of the `horizontal' Lagrangians.
 The equality

-will follow from computations analogous to those used to establish proposition \ref{pro:pro}, this providing a proof of Theorem \ref{thm:main} which only appeals to basic symplectic geometry and Lie theory.
+will follow from computations analogous to those used to establish proposition \ref{pro:pro}, this providing a proof of the symplectomorphism \ref{eq:isom} which only appeals to basic symplectic geometry and Lie theory.